akshaybabloo/CPP-Notes/README.md

 **Reference**

-References are the address of a value in the memory.
+References are the address of value in the memory.
 The pointer points to this address while calling.

 * A reference can only call a variable which is already initialized.